Phase transitions in time complexity of Brownian circuits

 \section{Design of Brownian circuits}

-An interesting property of Brownian circuits is the capability to implement arbitrary logical mappings; i.e., Brownian circuits are functionally complete\cite{peper_brownian_2013,lee_brownian_2016}.
-This guarantees that any given function can, in principle, be realized using Brownian circuits.
-While our numerical analysis later focuses mainly on adders, the design method described here can be generally applied to any logic function.
-In this section, we explain how to construct Brownian circuits for arbitrary logical mappings and how to determine their size.
+An interesting property of Brownian circuits is their capability to implement arbitrary logical mappings; i.e., they are functionally complete\cite{peper_brownian_2013,lee_brownian_2016}.
+This guarantees that any given function can, in principle, be archived using Brownian circuits.
+Although our numerical analysis focuses primarily on adders, the design method described here can generally be applied to any logic function.
+In this section, we explain the construction of Brownian circuits for arbitrary logical mapping and the method to determine their size.